-Type of qualification – Cambridge Technical Extended Diploma (equivalent to 1 A levels)
+Type of qualification – Cambridge Technical Extended Certificate (equivalent to 1 A Level)

 The health and social care industry is one of the fastest growing in the UK – people are living longer and there is an increasing need for care and support as well as working with children in early years.
 By studying Health and Social Care you will learn how to help others improve their physical health and impact the wellbeing of people in your community as well as developing skills in working with young children.
 If you want to help make a positive difference to people’s lives then Health and Social Care is the course for you.